jetkai/openai-for-java/README.md

         assertNotNull(keyData);

-        ChatGPT gpt = new ChatGPT(keyData.getApiKey(), keyData.getOrganization());
+        OpenAI openAI = new OpenAI(keyData.getApiKey(), keyData.getOrganization());

-        //Completion Data, ready to send to the ChatGPT Api EditData edit = new EditData();
+        //Completion Data, ready to send to the OpenAI Api EditData edit = new EditData();
         edit.setModel("text-davinci-edit-001");
         edit.setInput("What day of the wek is it?");
         edit.setInstruction("Fix the spelling mistakes");

-        CompletionResponseData data = gpt.createEditResponse(edit); //You can call "data" to see the response
+        CompletionResponseData data = openAI.createEditResponse(edit); //You can call "data" to see the response

         assertFalse(data.getChoices().isEmpty());
     }